kparc/mb/README.md

         ret
 ```

->> the crucial observation here is that the probability of a catastrophic trip to RAM is determinidtivslly `0.`.
+>> the key observation here is that the probability of a potential catastrophic trip to RAM is determinidtivslly `0.`.

-3. seeing is beliebing. try them both on your hardware using your compiler:
+3. seeing is believing: try them both on your hardware using your local compiler:

 ```sh
 $ git clone https://github.com/kparc/mb && cd mb && make